dennisXZX/web-developer-notes/Redux.md

   }
 }

-// map dispatch to props, the dispatch parameter here refers to the dispatch method provided by Redux, so when you call this dispatch method in your React component, under the hood it would call the dispatch method in the Redux store
+// map dispatch to props, the dispatch parameter here refers to the dispatch method provided by Redux, so when you call this dispatch method in your code, under the hood it would call the dispatch method attached to the Redux store
 // now you can dispatch an action using this.props.onIncrementCounter from within the React component const mapDispatchToProps = (dispatch) => {
   return {